-Pre-junior is a learn-to-figure skate program.
+Pre-star/Star 1 is a learn-to-figure skate program.
 It is the next step up from CanSkate for a skater who is interested in learning skills specific to figure skating.
-Skaters can enter the Pre-junior program once they have successfully completed Stage 3 of the CanSkate program.
-The Pre-Junior program is a group session taught by Skate Canada Professional Coaches and supported by trained Program Assistants.
+Skaters can enter the program once they have successfully completed Stage 3 of the CanSkate program.
+The program is a group session taught by Skate Canada Professional Coaches and supported by trained Program Assistants.

-Currently, there is only one Pre-Junior session offered each week.
+Currently there are two Pre-star/Star 1 sessions offered each week (Saturday & Sunday).
 Some skaters wish to skate more than once a week at this level.
 For skaters who have passed CanSkate Stage 3, it is recommended that the second session be a CanSkate session.
 For skaters who have passed Stage 4 or higher, a CanSkate session or a Junior session can be added as a second session.
 For skaters choosing to skate in the Junior program, a private coach is required.
 (See further information below).
 As moving from group lessons to private coaching is a big step for young skaters, it is best to seek the advice of one of the clubs Professional Coaches regarding the best placement for your child.
 Skaters entering the Junior program must be motivated to practice skills independently for part of each session.
 Not all skaters are ready for this step and therefore may benefit from more time in a group setting ( ie. CanSkate).

 Skaters who have passed Stage 4 of the CanSkate program wishing to further develop their figure skating skills may choose to enter the Junior program.
 There is no try out for acceptance into this program; however, skaters are required to have a private coach.
 On each junior session, a skater will spend some time being instructed by their private coach and spend some time practicing independently.
 Coaches who have skaters of similar levels and abilities may choose to offer small group lessons during the Junior session.
 At this level, skaters should be skating at least 2 sessions per week but can skate up to four times.
 Your coach will provide recommendations regarding the frequency of skating suitable for your child.
 A list of Professional Coaches with contact information is available on the Prince of Wales website (www.powsc.ca).
 It is the responsibility of the parent to arrange a private coach for their skater.
 In addition to the session cost paid to the club at registration, parents are also responsible for paying the private coach directly for all time spent with their child.